tom-barbereau/tom-barbereau.github.io/content/reads.md

 : The book argues that "by falling for the supposedly democratising nature of the Internet, we may have missed how it also entrenches dictators, threatens dissidents, and makes it harder - not easier - to promote democracy."

 [Life 3.0](https://www.goodreads.com/en/book/show/34272565) by _Max Tegmark_ (2017)
-: The book does not "shy away from the full range of viewpoints or from the most controversial issues --from superintelligence to meaning, consciousness and the ultimate physical limits on life in the cosmos."
+: The book does not "shy away from the full range of viewpoints or from the most controversial issues -- from superintelligence to meaning, consciousness and the ultimate physical limits on life in the cosmos."

 [Who Rules the World?](https://us.macmillan.com/books/9781250131089/whorulestheworld) by _Noam Chomsky_ (2017)
 : The book offers a "probing examination of the nature of U.S. policies post-9/11, and the perils of valuing power above democracy and human rights."